LordBramster/LordBramster/README.md

 ## MY PORTFOLIO

-- 🔭 I’m currently working on [Battlezone Combat Commander](https://steamcommunity.com/id/SirBrambley/myworkshopfiles/)
+- 🔭 I’m currently working on [Battlezone Combat Commander](https://steamcommunity.com/id/SirBrambley/myworkshopfiles/) mods!
 - 🌱 I’m currently learning more and more as I go :)
 - 👯 I’m looking to collaborate on Community Modding Projects for Games.
 - ⚡ Fun fact: I love aviation and history.